ecos-wtf/website/_posts/2021-03-15-ecos-persistence-firmware.md

 !["Backdoors" by amidnightpoem is licensed under CC BY-NC-SA 2.0]({{site.url}}/assets/backdoor_by_a_midnight_poem_head.jpg)

-When I sent out my first vulnerability report for a memory corruption issue affecting a Broadcom based eCOS device, the conclusion stated:
+When I sent out my first vulnerability report for a memory corruption issue affecting a Broadcom based eCos device, the conclusion stated:

 > By chaining these vulnerabilities an attacker can gain unauthorized access to customers LAN (over the Internet or by being in reception range of the access point), fully compromise the router, and leave a persistent backdoor allowing direct remote access to the network.